New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Constructing Lie Superalgebras from Lie Algebras Using Semisimplification

 Any Lie algebra $\mathfrak{g}$ in $\Rep \mathbb{G}_a$ is therefore a Lie algebra equipped with a nilpotent derivation $d$, and semisimplifying gives a Lie algebra $\ov{\g}$ with an action of $\sll(\C)$.
 If $\g$ is semisimple, then $d$ is inner and we can write $d(x) = [e,x]$ for some $e \in \g$.
 By the Jacobson-Morozov lemma, $e$ can be included in an $\sll$-triple $\{e,f,h\}$, and the semisimplification of $\g$ is isomorphic to $\g$ with the action of $\sll$ prescribed by this triple.

 On the other hand, if $\g$ is not semisimple, the action of $d$ may not extend to an action of $\sll$ by derivations (even if $d$ is inner).
 This can result in $\ov{\g}$ not being isomorphic to $\g$ unlike the previous case, and in fact, $\ov{\g}$ may even be abelian.
-In general, $\ov{\g}$ is the associated graded algebra of $\g$ under the Deligne filtration by $d$, which on a vector space $V$ is defined by $F_k V= \sum_{j-i=k} \ker d^i\cap \im d^j$.
+In general, $\ov{\g}$ is the associated graded algebra of $\g$ under the Deligne filtration by $d$, which on a vector space $V$ is defined by

 If $\ov{\g}$ is semisimple, this filtration extends to a grading by eigenvalues of $h$, so $\mathrm{gr}(\g) = \g$.
 But when $\ov{\g}$ is not semisimple, it may not extend to such a grading, and hence we may not have such an isomorphism.

 Here is an explicit example.
 Consider the three-dimensional Heisenberg Lie algebra spanned by $x,y,z$ with $z = [x,y]$ the central element.
 Let $d$ be the derivation given by $\ad x$.
-This does not extend to an $\sll$ action, and the semisimplification is abelian, which we'll explicitly check: using the notation of Jordan blocks from \S\ref{Verp} in the obvious way for characteristic $0$, we have a copy of $J_1$ spanned by $x$ and a copy of $J_2$ given by $y \mapsto z$.
+This does not extend to an $\sll$-action, and the semisimplification is abelian, which we'll explicitly check: using the notation of Jordan blocks from \S\ref{Verp} in the obvious way for characteristic $0$, we have a copy of $J_1$ spanned by $x$ and a copy of $J_2$ given by $y \mapsto z$.
 The bracket $[x,y] = z$ and the bracket $[x,z] = 0$ are encapsulated by a morphism $J_1 \otimes J_2 \rightarrow J_2$ which is negligible, so it becomes zero in the semisimplification.